youngafter

 More of the Music of Neil Young

-Reviews and Commentaries for After the Gold Rush
+After the Gold Rush – Because Sound Matters?

 I don’t know why I wasted so much time critiquing the sound of this remastered (2009) pressing.
 Frankly, it really wasn’t worth it.

-We know what the good pressings of After the Gold Rush sound like, we play them regularly, and this newly remastered vinyl is missing almost everything that makes the album essential to any Right Thinking Music Lover’s collection.
+Since we do shootouts for this album regularly, we know just how good the best pressings of After the Gold Rush can sound, and this newly remastered vinyl is missing almost everything that makes the album essential to any right thinking music lover’s collection.

 We can summarize the sound of this dreadful record in one word: boring.